-The idea of a Tomb of the Unknown Warrior was first conceived in 1916 by the Reverend David Railton (below), who, while serving as an Army chaplain on the Western Front, had seen a grave marked by a wooden cross, which bore the hand-written legend ‘An Unknown Soldier of the Black Watch’.
+The germ of the idea of a Tomb of the Unknown Warrior was first conceived in 1916 by an Army chaplain, the Reverend David Railton.
+While serving on the Western Front in France, he had seen a grave marked by a wooden cross, which bore the hand-written legend ‘An Unknown Soldier of the Black Watch’.

 The two of officers placed the body in a plain coffin and sealed it.
 The other three bodies were reburied.
 General Wyatt said they were re-buried at the St. Pol cemetery but Lt. (later Major General Sir) Cecil Smith says they were buried beside the Albert-Baupaume road to be discovered there by parties searching for bodies in the area.